IVSoftware/card-game-00/readme.md

 In your [post](https://stackoverflow.com/q/74744618/5438626) you ask how to "add all the methods from other classes into the class where the blackjack game will be played".
-Basically, when you declare an _instance_ of something like the `Deck` class to you `MainForm` then (as you phrased it) all of its members have beed "added" (in a manner of speaking) because you can access them using the member property that you declared.
+Basically, when you declare an _instance_ of something like the `Deck` class in your `MainForm` then (as you phrased it) all of its members have beed "added" (in a manner of speaking) because you can access them using the member property that you declared.
 So that's the first thing we'll do in the MainForm.
 I will also mention that sometimes there are `static` or `const` members and these don't require an instance to use them, rather you would use the class name instead.
+You'll see examples of this in the `MainForm` constructor like `Card.Spades`.

     public partial class MainForm : Form
     {